semihdesticioglu/Real-time-IoT-Sensor-Data-Dashboard/README.md

 ### Step 4: Creating Kibana Visualizations
 4.1.
 Open Kibana and connect it to the Elasticsearch index containing the sensor data.

 4.2.
-Create visualizations according to the specifications in the `DE_Project_Kibana_Graphs.docx` document.
+Create visualizations on Kibana.

 4.3.
 Configure the Kibana dashboard to refresh every few seconds to display real-time changes in the graphs.